set321go/set321go.github.io/_posts/2016-04-02-a-monolith-mind-in-a-microservice-world.markdown

 title: A Monolith Mind in a MicroService world
 layout: post
 ---
-There is a lot of demand and interest in 'the could' amongst companies whose core business is not software and a result platforms have to adapt to stay in touch but many of these products grew up in a land where client server interactions were simple, many of the people who grew these products don't live in a multi touchpoint land.
+There is a lot of demand and interest in 'the cloud' amongst companies whose core business is not software and a result platforms have to adapt to stay in touch but many of these products grew up in a land where client server interactions were simple, many of the people who grew these products don't live in a multi touchpoint land.
+Many of these platforms are still wrestling with a mobile first world.

 ## An Authentication Example